 There are places for us still.
-We see them all the time
+We'd see them all the time

-when we leave camp and head out into the more remote places that
+when we'd leave camp and head out to the more remote areas that

-are only accessible with the truck and which unfortunately, we
+are only accessible with a truck/Jeep and which unfortunately, we

 can't pull the Airstream into.
 It's because of this that a